Anusree6154s/documentation/import-modules/passport/passport-jwt/README.md

     - Without session support (with callback), we dont need any extra methods.
 But we would need to set `req.user` to user explicitly by us.

 1. Without session support (**with callback**)
+    - in the [internal code](https://github.com/jaredhanson/passport/blob/217018dbc46dcd4118dd6f2c60c8d97010c587f8/lib/middleware/authenticate.js#L221), if passport.authenticate gets a callback, it doesnt call any other internal function.
+It just returns that callback with user and err, to handle by ourself.
     ```js
     // Options for JWT strategy, including extractor function and secret key
     const optsJwt = {